-The total number of deaths from the COVID-19 pandemic worldwide has increased to 788,326 with the global confirmed cases reaching 22,438,938 as of 8:30 pm BJT on Thursday, according to a tally by Johns Hopkins University.
+The total number of deaths from the COVID-19 pandemic worldwide has climbed to 4,401,675 with the global confirmed cases reaching 209,892,439 as of 9 am BJT on Friday, according to a tally by Johns Hopkins University.